Forsrobin/Cyber_Light/README.md

 CyberLight is powerd by node.js with react and the communication is through sockets wich give a fast an reliable connection with your products

-The main hub is the core server wich have the node.js server and hosts the app/webbserver where all the user communication tith the devices will happen.
+The main hub is the core server which have the node.js server and hosts the app/webbserver where all the user communication tith the devices will happen.

 # Installation